-The abundance estimates from 2009 show the highest numbers of "fry" in LNFmid pool habitats, intermediate abundance in LNFnew pools, and zero abundance in pool and flatwater habitats in the two mainstem Ventura River study sites (Table 2 and Figure 2).
-In contrast, juvenile+ abundance was highest in the mainstem Ven 3 study site (especially in units near the confluence of San Antonio Creek), with intermediate abundance in the two LNF sites and zero abundance in the Ven 5 study site.
-When converted to density (in # fish/100ft2), the density of juveniles becomes highest in the LNFmid study site, with intermediate densities in the LNFnew and Ven 3 sites (Table 2 and Figure 3).
+was highest in the mainstem Ven 3 study site (with or without the Foster Park data), with intermediate abundance in the two LNF sites and zero abundance in the Ven 5 study site.
+When converted to density (in # fish/100ft), the density of juveniles becomes highest in the LNFmid study site, with intermediate densities in the LNFnew and Ven 3 sites (Table 2 and Figure 3).
 The density of both fry and juvenile+ was significantly greater in the LNFmid study site than in the other three study sites, based on non-overlap of 95% confidence intervals.
 When data were combined to represent basin area, the abundance and density of both fry and juvenile+ O. mykiss was far greater in the middle segment (between Robles Diversion Dam and Matilija Dam) than in the lower segment below Robles (Figure 4).
 [Note that the estimated abundance and density for the lower segment assumes zero O. mykiss in the Ven 1 and Ven 2 study sites below Casitas Springs, which were not sampled in 2009 but contained zero or near-zero abundance in the preceding three years].

 A comparison of annual abundance over four years from 2006 to 2009 is available for the study sites and habitat types sampled each year (the LNFnew site was not sampled in 2006).
+For consistency with the 2006-2008 data, the annual comparisons for Ven 3 do not include the 2009 data from Foster Park, but are instead based solely on data from the original Ven 3 study site upstream of Foster Park.
 The statistical significance of all adjacent annual estimates in pool habitats was assessed using difference equations for 2007-2008 and for 2008-2009, as described in TRPA 2009.
 For all other annual comparisons, differences were assessed by the more conservative method of verifying overlap in 95% confidence intervals (e.g., non-overlap indicates a significant difference).
 Significant differences between adjacent years are indicated in the following figures by an asterisk.

 For O. mykiss fry, abundance declined from relatively low abundance in 2008 to zero abundance in 2009.
 As previously noted, some of the decline in fry from 2007 to 2008, and from 2008 to 2009, may be attributed to increased growth of fish into the juvenile+ size class.
 The abundance of fry increased by a minor and insignificant amount in the LNFnew study site, but the increase was three-fold (and statistically significant) in the LNFmid study site (Figure 5).
 In contrast, the abundance of juvenile+ O. mykiss decreased from 2008 to 2009 in all study sites.
 This decrease was statistically significant for all study sites except for the LNFnew site.
 Note that in the LNF study sites the 2008-2009 decreases in juvenile+ fish corresponds with the 2007-2008 decreases in fry, which may suggest that a cohort effect is partially responsible for the decrease in juvenile+ fish.
-This relationship between fry abundance in one year with the juvenile+ abundance the following year was also noted for many study sites in previous surveys, thus suggesting that a strong recruitment of fry can have a significant influence on the abundance of older age classes in following years.
+This relationship between fry abundance in one year with the juvenile+ abundance of older age classes in following years.
 When the two size classes are combined, the annual changes from 2008 to 2009 showed significant decreases in the two mainstem study sites, but little change in the two tributary study sites.
 Annual comparison of abundance in flatwater habitats was only possible for the two mainstem study sites, which showed declines in both fry and juvenile+ abundance from 2008 to 2009 (Figure 6).